Game of ThronesTapestry

-The Game of Thrones Tapestry that is currently on display in the Ulster Museum in Belfast N. Ireland is a magnificent 80-metre long medieval style wall hanging depicting the story of George Martin’s epic Game of Thrones® saga.
-The Tapestry is on display at the Museum Until July 28, 2019, and plans are being made to add the new series panels in June of 2019.
+The Game of Thrones Tapestry that is currently on display in the Ulster Museum in Belfast N. Ireland is a magnificent 80-metre-long medieval-style wall hanging depicting the story of George Martin’s epic Game of Thrones® saga.
+The Tapestry is back on display at the Museum after returning from Bayeux.
+You can view the Tapestry for free in the Museum.

 The Game of Thrones tapestry was developed as a joint project with Tourism Ireland and Tourism Northern Ireland and was unveiled at the Ulster Museum in July of 2017.
 The Museum can be found in the Botanic District of Ulster right beside Queens University.